ZhenghaoXiao/LegitXMut/README.md

 align a FASTQ file to a reference genome, generating `BAM` and `VCF` files while allowing quality control through configurable parameters for `indels` and `mismatches`.
-OpenAI was used for debugging suggestions and potential function suggestions only.
+OpenAI was used for debugging suggestions and potential function suggestions only, and the function was fully constructed and written by the author.

 `update_vcf()`: This function utilizes `VariantAnnotation`, `stringr` and `GenomeInfoDb` to update chromosome names in VCF files according to a reference genome `FASTA` file, the updated file will used for visualizations.
-OpenAI was used for debugging suggestions and potential function suggestions only.
+OpenAI was used for debugging suggestions and potential function suggestions only, and the function was fully constructed and written by the author.

 `plot_vcf_mutation_data()`: This function requires `VariantAnnotation`, `GenomicRanges`, `ggplot2`, `ComplexHeatmap`, `SummarizedExperiment`,